How Our Pricing Works

 Technology Startup

-Needs a 20-minute onboarding video and two microlearning modules ahead of a product launch.
-They “buy as they go” instead of committing to an annual contract.
+Needs a short onboarding video and microlearning modules ahead of a product launch.
+They prefer a project-based, “buy as you go” approach—scoping and approving deliverables as priorities evolve, instead of committing to an annual agreement.

 Insurance Company

-Requests ad hoc compliance updates whenever regulations change.
-Each module is scoped and billed individually for maximum flexibility.
+Requests ad hoc compliance updates as regulations change.
+Each deliverable is scoped, priced, and billed individually for maximum flexibility—ideal when timelines and requirements shift frequently.

 Retail Chain

-Requires short seasonal training (e.g., holiday sales readiness) with quick turnaround, often planned only 3–4 weeks before deployment.
+Requires seasonal sales readiness and frontline training with fast turnaround, often planned only 3–4 weeks before deployment.
+They typically engage on short, focused projects to move quickly and stay agile.

 That’s where we come in as your fractional L&D production engine: a partner that expands your capacity, handles production, and supports planning and consultancy, without adding internal payroll or complexity.